 Worship is the very heart of our church life, we enjoy worship and we believe that through it God comes close to us and we are drawn closer to Him.
 The songs and hymns that we sing are mainly contemporary and so are the instruments that lead us.
 We also desire to give the Holy Spirit the freedom to lead and direct us in every area of our worship, whether it is sung or spoken.
 But in all that we do we want to give God glory and to see Jesus lifted high.

 We believe that God still heals today as he has always done.
 He is able to bring healing and wholeness to our bodies, minds and spirits, and he does it we believe as we love, care and pray for one another in the name of Jesus.
 Because of this understanding we seek to give the opportunity for personal prayer with the laying on of hands at the end of most services.
 We have a ministry team that have been trained in prayer ministry and are still training as they pray humbly in faith for those who seek wholeness in Jesus’ name.

 We are seeking to be a church that is connected to the community.
 We have no desire to be a ‘Holy Huddle'.
-The church building is used by other non church groups, i.e. Health Visitor Clinic, we organise Youth Work, Parent & Toddler groups, Pop-in Coffee mornings, and encourage church members to be involved in community activities that will improve and enhance life on Bearwood.
+We organise Youth Work in the community centre next door, Parent & Toddler groups, A monthly Lunch club called The Well, Childrens Holiday clubs, and we encourage church members to be involved in community activities that will improve and enhance life on Bearwood.
 We are seeking God for courage, boldness and compassion to motivate us to do more.